Record ticket sales as WSL season kicks off

 "It's up to us within the game and those working around it to make it visible."

-Admission to WSL matches is a fraction of the cost of Premier League games, with season tickets ranging from around £45 to £80.
+Admission to WSL matches is a fraction of the cost of Premier League games, with season tickets ranging from about £45 to £80.

-They have typically taken place in smaller grounds, and in some cases several miles from the major stadiums where men's football is played.
+They have typically been played at smaller grounds, and in some cases several miles from the major stadiums where men's football is played.

 However, FA women's football director Kelly Simmons told BBC Sport that the sport was "working really hard" to "amplify the biggest games" by increasing the number of fixtures held at 'men's' stadiums.